-Located nearly 136 miles away from Paris, the enchanting Loire Valley is often called the Garden of France or the Cradle of the French.
+Located nearly 219 km (136 miles) away from Paris, the enchanting Loire Valley is often called the Garden of France or the Cradle of the French.

-This perfect excursion of natural beauty and historical value also has a globally renowned wine region.
-These drinks are known for their fresh fruitiness and crisp flavors.
+This perfect excursion of natural beauty and historical value also has a globally renowned wine region whose wines are known for their fresh fruitiness and crisp flavors.

 Besides this, the Loire Valley has the largest concentration of French chateaux, over 300 to give you a real picture.